njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 6. Saving the Model Encoder
 7. Inspecting the Autoencoder

-> **Note:** You need to connect to TPU or GPU, or this notebook will be **very** slow.
+> **Note:** You need to connect to TPU, or this notebook will **not** work.
-> In Google Colab, go to `runtime -> change runtime type`, then select TPUv2 or GPU.
-TPU should already be the default when you open the link.
+> In Google Colab, go to `runtime -> change runtime type`, then select TPUv2.
+This should already be the default when you open the link.
+> It is possible to easily adapt this notebook so that you can run with GPUs instead if you choose, though it will be a bit slower

 ---
 ## 💾 PAT Encoders Download